 Some people are willing to pirate Windows and go through all that trouble to not be able to customize it.

 They are the people who are going to circumvent it anyway.

 So Microsoft probably not going to recover much money at all from forcing people to try and activate Windows.

-The other reason is the same reason they released a free upgrade to Windows 10, is that they just want as many people using Windows and Windows 10 in particular as possible.
+The other reason the same reason they released a free upgrade to Windows 10, is that they just want as many people using Windows and Windows 10 in particular as possible.